sjpt/metaballsWebgl/README.md

     yinz: 0             // manual override value used to split y in 3d/2d lookup, needed where xnum*ynum > maxtexsize
 ```
 ## algorithm
 metaballsWebgl has been derived from standard marching cubes, with several optimizations.
+The optimizations are mainly designed to mitigate the inherent inefficiencies of GPU coding in Webgl.

 It operates in four passes:
 1. spatial subdivision determines which spheres are active in which super-voxel